sensor-dream/APIVOF/guidelines/list-info/q-packs-in-system-fedora-34.md

 <summary>qt5-qtx11extras</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Qt5 - X11 support library
+Short desc    : Qt5 - X11 support library
 URL          : http://www.qt.io
-Лицензия     : LGPLv2 with exceptions or GPLv3 with exceptions
+License      : LGPLv2 with exceptions or GPLv3 with exceptions
-Описание     : The X11 Extras module provides features specific to platforms using X11, e.g.
+Descript     : The X11 Extras module provides features specific to platforms using X11, e.g.
              : Linux and UNIX-like systems including embedded Linux systems that use the X
              : Window System.
 ```